directus/directus/docs/configuration/config-options.md

 ::: tip Assets Cache

-The cache-control header for the `/assets` endpoint is separate from the regular data-cache.
+`Cache-Control` and `Last-Modified` headers for the `/assets` endpoint are separate from the regular data-cache.
+`Last-Modified` comes from `modified_on` DB field.
 This is useful as it's often possible to cache assets for far longer than you would cache database content.
 [Learn More](#assets)

 :::